mmusal/mmusal.github.io/_posts/BYM_Model.md

     Using these matrices as input, the function "scale_nb_components" calculates the geometric mean of the variances which are on the diagonal of $Q^{-1}$ matrix diagonal.
 This in turn ensures that the prior of $\phi$ will have a standard deviation of 1.
-We will also set the prior of $\theta$ as 1.
+We will set $\theta$'s prior standard deviation as 1.
 This is necessary to be able to interpret $\sigma$ as the overall standard deviation of combined
     $\phi$ and $\theta$ terms.